All Products

 If you no longer need a resource after it expires, you can set it to not renew to reduce the number of expiration notifications you receive.
 We recommend that you back up your data before the resource expires to avoid business impact.

-1. Log on to the Resource Renewal page.
+1. Log on to the Expenses and Costs console and go to the Resource Renewal page.

-2. On the Manual Renewal or Auto-renewal tab, find the resources you do not want to renew.
+2. On the Manual Renewal/Auto-renewal tab, find the resources that you do not want to renew.

-3. In the Actions column on the right, click Nonrenewal.
-Alternatively, select multiple instances of the same cloud product in a batch and click Set as Nonrenewal.
+3. In the Actions column on the right, click Nonrenewal, or select multiple instances of the same cloud product and click Set as Nonrenewal.

 4. Switch to the Nonrenewal upon Expiration tab to view the resources that are set not to renew.